What is DI4OL?

 In addition to the support currently provided to schools, The Ministry of Education, Te Tāhuhu o te Mātauranga is developing work which aims to strengthen cyber security to protect against cyber-attacks, lower the administrative burden for schools through centralised provision of cyber security and online services, and improve the quality and consistency of digital learning environments.
 Further information can be found here: Budget 2022 Education Summary of Initiatives.

 The Ministry of Education, Te Tāhuhu o te Mātauranga is part of Safer Technologies for Schools(external link) (ST4S).
 ST4S provides assessments of online products and services used in schools against an agreed security and privacy controls framework.
 This is managed by Education Services Australia (ESA) on behalf of participating education jurisdictions.
-We will be working to make ST4S assessment reports available to schools and kura with appropriate guidance on their use to inform technology selection and ongoing risk management.
+ST4S assessment reports are available for authorised staff in state and state-integrated schools and kura to access via the Taku portal.
+Alternative arrangements are available for private schools to access the reports.

 What steps has the DI4OL Project taken to protect privacy?